insqu/sc/UPDATE-unfinished.md

 ```

 #Task
 Importing this token into REMIX to see how it works.
+You can play around with the function calls on the left side of the screen.

 # Deploying to a public network